 The fluence is often dependent on solid angle Ω, because we often have a case of a target placed at a distance away from a radiation source.
 Then the rays cannot move around the sphere and traverse from the back.

-Figure 11-12.
-Ionizing radiation field defined as a sphere encapsulation a point P with infinitesimal volume dV, mass dm, with a cross sectional area da (Attix, 1986).
+Figure 1-12.
+Ionizing radiation field defined as a sphere encapsulation a point P with infinitesimal volume dV, mass dm, with a cross sectional area da (Attix, 1986, p.6).

 KERMA